Documentation

 |---|---|

-← / → | Change field value |
+← / → | Change select/toggle value or move the text cursor |

 Enter | Execute ffmpeg command |